DataxEnv/environmental-health-analysis/README.md

 # Environmental Health Analysis: Exploring the Relationship Between Air Pollution (PM2.5) and Respiratory Health outcomes in Nigeria (2018-2023)

 ## Abstract
 Air pollution has become one of the most pressing public health challenged in Nigeria’s urban environments.
 Rapid urban growth, industrial emissions, and increased vehicular movement have led to higher concentrations of fine particulate matter (PM2.5), raising the risk of respiratory health issues among people living in urban areas (Okudo _et al_., 2022; Health Effects Institute, 2019).

 This project explores the relationship between ambient PM2.5 levels and respiratory disease outcomes across major Nigerian cities, following the methodology described in Obani I. P. (2025)— *Air pollution and public health: Examining the correlation between PM2.5 levels and respiratory diseases in major cities in Nigeria.*

 Using publicly available environmental air quality data and public health records (2018–2023), the analysis investigates how PM2.5 exposure correlates with the incidence of respiratory diseases such as asthma, chronic bronchitis, and chronic obstructive pulmonary disease (COPD).
-Statistical and visualization methods are used to identify links between pollution and health, highlight high-risk regions, and draw attention to vulnerable populations.
+Statistical and visualization methods are used to identify links between pollution and health, and highlight high-risk regions.

 ## Problem Statement & Objectives

-Although global studies have established strong links between PM2.5 exposure and increased hospital visits or respiratory-related mortality, data-driven research in Nigeria is still quite limited.
-Simultaneously, many urban hospitals report a steady rise in respiratory cases, yet there is limited empirical evidence connecting these trends to air quality.
-Hence, this research seeks to answer:
+There is still a dearth of data-driven research in Nigeria, despite the fact that studies conducted worldwide have shown a clear correlation between PM2.5 exposure and more hospital visits or respiratory-related mortality.
+Simultaneously, many urban hospitals  report a consistent increase in respiratory cases, yet there is limited empirical evidence connecting these trends to air quality.
+Therefore, this study aims to respond to:
-**How does air pollution (PM2.5) correlate with respiratory disease prevalence in Nigeria’s major urban cities over a five-year period (2018 and 2023)?**
+**How does air pollution (PM2.5) correlate with the prevalence of respiratory diseases in Nigeria’s major urban cities over a five-year period (2018 and 2023)?**

-It also examines which cities face the highest pollution–health burden, and whether factors like population size or seasonal variations (wet and dry seasons) influence the severity of these health outcomes.
+It also examines which cities have the highest pollution–health burden

 ### Research Questions
 1. What are the average PM2.5 levels in Lagos, Abuja, Port Harcourt, and Kano between 2018 and 2023?
-2. Is there a statistically significant relationship between PM2.5 concentrations and the prevalence of respiratory diseases such as asthma, bronchitis, and COPD?
+2. Is there a statistically significant relationship between PM2.5 concentrations and the prevalence of respiratory diseases?
-3. How do PM2.5 levels and health outcomes vary across different seasons and urban zones?
-4. Which population groups appear most vulnerable to air pollution–related respiratory risks?